Make It Pretty

-Add containers of edible plants to your garden -- or to decks and patios -- to expand your space.
+Add containers of edible plants to your vegetable garden design -- or to decks and patios -- to expand your space.
 Ever-bearing strawberries, for example, do well in pots or hanging baskets.
 The red fruits look decorative hanging over the edges, and are easier to harvest.

 Here's a hint: Colorful containers are another way to add a splash of interest to the garden.

 Make maintaining your vegetable garden design easier with a layer of mulch.
 An inch or two of mulch helps your soil hold moisture during hot, dry weather.
 It also stops most weeds from sprouting.
 Plus, mulch keeps many soil-borne diseases from splashing up onto plant leaves and infecting them.